 3. Automation Features

-The year’s digital travel trends don’t just stop at the departure.
+The digital travel trends 2021 don’t just stop at the departure.
 A growing number of tourists also book information on mobile apps.
 This cuts the need to print boarding passes or stand in line for check-in.

-One of the newest digital travel trends is the use of recognition technology.
+One of the newest air travel trends is the use of recognition technology.
 By now, many airports provide e-Gates for immigration.
 People can simply swipe their residency cards or passports.
 Then, they step into an automated stall, give a fingerprint, and take a picture.

 This opens the gate and allows the traveler to enter the country.
 As a result, the process for regular travelers who have to speak with an immigration officer is quicker.